🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 • Your policy type.

-• Prevention or diagnosis.
+• Whether it’s for prevention or diagnosis.

-• Frequency of tests.
+• The frequency of tests.

-To make check-ups a habit:
+To make screenings a habit:

-• Set reminders: For your next visit.
+• Set Reminders: For your next appointment.

-• Don’t postpone: Even if you’re scared.
+• Don’t Postpone: Even if you feel anxious.

 The time spent on prevention today is an investment in your health and peace of mind for years to come.